chadrik/maya-mcp-server/README.md

 * The MCP server is bound to a single Maya session running on the default port.
 * It is limited to a bespoke set of tools.
 This could be seen as a security advantage, but it cripples the ability of an agent to do just about anything.
 * No support for reading stdout or stderr, so the agent is blind to what's happening in the Maya session.
+* Less robust approach to capturing command output (e.g. does not check if code is indented within a `for` loop or function)
 * Can't run via `uvx`, or `pip install` from pypi.

 ### [ChatGPT4Maya](https://github.com/thejoltjoker/ChatGPTforMaya)

-This is the OG LLM integration for Maya, which embeds ChatGPT directly in a PySide window and enables the LLM to respond to user commands and queries by executing code in the session.
+This is the original LLM integration for Maya, which embeds ChatGPT directly in a PySide window and enables the LLM to respond to user commands and queries by executing code in the session.

 Disadvantages:
 * Not an MCP server, so it cannot take full advantage of agentic workflows.